wix/stylable/packages/stylable.io/docs/guides/migration-v3.md

 > `st`.
 It is recommended to use `st` in order to avoid name clashing
 > with other variables (for example, some other inline style).

+### CSS custom properties

+Stylable now localizes CSS Custom Properties.
+This means that any usage of Custom Proprties (e.g. `--prop`) should now be incorparated in the component code.

+See the docs about [CSS custom properties](https://stylable.io/docs/references/css-vars) for usage examples.

 ## Update usage in React components

 Once `.st.css` imports are updated, React components should be updated too: